 - Olga V. Tsyusko, Tracey D. Tuberville, Maureen B. Peters, Nicholas Crawford, Cris Hagen, Steve Weller, Ann Sakai, and Travis C. Glenn.
 2007.
 Microsatellite markers isolated from polyploid woodsorrell (Oxalis alpina).
 Molecular Ecology Notes, 7, 1284-1286.

-- October 2013 – UCEs and the ‘turtle UCEs’ article are discussed in Science – Link
+- October 2013 – Science – UCEs and the ‘turtle UCEs’ article editorial review – Link

 - September 2013 – UCE article in BioTechniques – Link

 - March 2013 – The ‘turtle UCEs’ article was among top ten most downloaded and most cited articles in Biology Letters in 2012 – Link

 - June 5 2012 – Science Friday – The Molecular Secrets of Turtles – Kara Rogers – Link